nmbr-7/Network_manager-CLI/README.md

 # Network_manager-CLI
-A more user friendly nmcli for connecting to a wireless network
+A more user friendly nmcli for connecting to a wireless networks

+[Dependencies]
+*nmcli
+*wifi
+*awk
+*grep